When is a residential building permit required?

 When is a residential building permit not required?

 A residential building permit is not required for general aesthetic improvements such as painting & carpeting.
 Any detached structure less than two hundred (200) square feet does not require a permit, but is subject to all other applicable regulations in the City's Development Code.

 Who can apply for a residential building permit?

-A permit can be obtained by licensed contractor or the property owner.
+A permit can be obtained by a licensed contractor or the property owner.
 In order for the property owner to obtain a permit, the property must be their current permanent residence.

 How long will it take to get a residential permit?